chernistry/jobfuq/README.md

 ### How to Contribute

 - **Fork & Branch:**
   ```bash
   git checkout -b feature/your-idea
   ```
-- **Commit & Push:** Open a pull request and explain your changes.
+- **Commit & Push:** Open a pull request and describe your changes.
-- **Keep it Real:** Retain the original sarcastic tone—if it says “bum”, let it be bum.
+- **Keep it Real:** Maintain the original sarcastic tone.
+If it says “bum,” let it be bum.

 ### Developer Tips

 - All configurations and prompt templates are editable.
-- Review `jobfuq/processor.py` and `jobfuq/llm_handler.py` for scoring logic.
+- Review `jobfuq/processing/processor.py` and the modules under `jobfuq/llm/` (especially `ai_model.py` and `provider_manager.py`) for scoring and AI logic.
-- Check the SQL files in `jobfuq/sql/` for database schema changes.
+- Check SQL files in `jobfuq/database/sql/` for schema changes.
+- Explore the modular scraping flows in `jobfuq/scraper/flows` and core utilities in `jobfuq/scraper/core` for scraping enhancements.
-- The logging in `jobfuq/logger.py` is your friend—set `--verbose` for more insights.
+- The logging in `jobfuq/logger/logger.py` is your friend—set `--verbose` for more insights.

 ### Upcoming Enhancements

-- Expanded job site integrations (Indeed, Glassdoor, etc.).
+- Expanded job site integrations (e.g., Indeed, Glassdoor).
 - Docker Compose setup for one-command deployment.
-- Alternative LLM support (Mistral, Claude, etc.) for better AI evaluations.
+- Alternative LLM support (Mistral, Claude, etc.) for improved AI evaluations.
 - A web-based UI to manage scraping and view results.

 ---